7446Nguyen/ETL-Performance-Comparative-Analysis/README.md

-# Hello and Welcome to the repository for Database and File Management Project 1: Extract, Transform, and Load Performance Comparison!
+# Performance Measures of Database Type and Transformation Methods
+Hello and welcome!
+This repository contains